Site icon Akron Income Tax Preparation

 You can also try searching for an online free tax prep service or checking out your phone book.
 IRS-certified volunteers provide free tax assistance at VITA and TCE sites.
 These programs offer free tax preparation assistance for eligible taxpayers.
 For the location of a tax preparation company that offers free tax assistance here.
 Finally, make an appointment to meet with the tax service pros, and bring all of your personal information, income statements (W-2s), business information, etc., with you.
 We can be your Tax preparation firm with tax prep fees of $130.

 Once you have arrived at your appointment, the length of time it takes to find the best tax preparers will vary based on the complexity of your return.
 If you have a small business, it may take longer, but usually, it takes less than an hour.
 However, a typical appointment with a tax professional generally lasts about an hour.
-Some people
+We are your Your Local tax experts.

 Before you leave for your appointment, make sure to have all of your financial information with you.
 Here is a list that may come in handy for own taxes: